MysteryPancake/Houdini-Fun/Vexember.md

 Much nicer!
 Now let's add some movement to make it more interesting.
 To do this, we need to know how sine waves work.

-I split this off into a [separate article](./Waveforms.md).
-I recommend reading the article and coming back when you're done!
+I split this part into a [separate article](./Waveforms.md).
+I suggest reading it and coming back when you're done!

-Now that you're back, you should have a better idea of how to add movement.
+Once you're back, you should have a better idea of how to add the movement.
 We can modify the **phase**:

 ```js
 float sdf = length(v@P);